Albert Worrall: Leigh

 In the 1922–23 season, Worrall signed for Leigh from Ince All Blacks.
 Worrall holds Leigh's 'Most Career Appearances' record with 503 appearances between 1922 and 1938.
 After retiring as a player, he stayed at the club as a coach and committee member.
 In 1999, he was inducted in to the Leigh Past Players' Hall of Fame.

 International honours

-Worrall won a cap for England while at Leigh in 1934 against Australia.
+Worrall won a cap for Great Britain while at Leigh in 1934 against Australia.